tinacms/tinacms-site/content/docs/contributing/style-guide.md

   - _Example: "If **you** want to see a glimpse of what **you** can do with a blocks-based content strategy, fork Tina Grande and give it a try."_
 - Tutorial steps should use an inclusive POV ("we" over "you")
   - _Example:"**Let’s** say, instead of a single name, **we’re** storing a list of names like this:"_
+- While you don't need to follow it dogmatically, running your drafts through the [Hemingway Editor](http://hemingwayapp.com/) can help identify overly complicated prose.

 ## Formatting